Practice Essentials

 Type 1 DM can occur at any age.
 Although it frequently arises in juveniles, it can also develop in adults.
 (See Epidemiology.)

-Unlike people with type 2 DM, those with type 1 DM usually are not obese and usually present initially with diabetic ketoacidosis (DKA).
+Unlike people with type 2 DM, those with type 1 DM typically are not obese and usually present initially with diabetic ketoacidosis (DKA).
 The distinguishing characteristic of a patient with type 1 DM is that if his or her insulin is withdrawn, ketosis and eventually ketoacidosis develop.
 Therefore, these patients are dependent on exogenous insulin.
 (See Presentation.)

 Treatment of type 1 DM requires lifelong insulin therapy.
-A multidisciplinary approach by the physician, nurse, and dietitian, with regular specialist consultation, is needed to control glycemia, as well as to limit the development of its devastating complications and manage such complications when they do occur.
-(See Treatmentand Medication.)
+A multidisciplinary approach by the physician, nurse, and dietitian, with regular specialist consultation, is needed to control glycemia as well as to limit the development of its devastating complications and manage such complications when they do occur.
+(See Treatment and Medication.)

 Pathophysiology